College Room Essentials 101

-- Mail without a name on it will not be delivered; it will be returned to the sender.
+- Mail without a name will not be delivered but returned to the sender.

 - Use only 107 King St & your Campus Mail Number.
 Do not use your residence hall address.

-- Mail or packages that are not picked up within 14 days may be returned to the sender or disposed of.
+- Mail or packages not picked up within 14 days may be returned to the sender or disposed of.

 Addressing Your Mail for Residential Students

 Flagler College CM0000 (Campus Mail, use assigned CM#) (required)